MrSmarty/GT-Showcase-Project-Code/README.md

 # GT-Showcase-Project-Code

+This contains all the code for my 2021-2022 GT Showcase Project.
+For a more in-depth explanation, check out the presentation on GitHub Pages.

-# Copyright Lincoln Smith 2022
+Copyright Lincoln Smith 2022

-# I will sue if you copy this...

-# JKJK